May 28, 2021

 Sign up for free today and start using EdApp LMS to gamify your assessments!

 Most LMS tools can also provide automated data analytics and reports upon completion of their assessments.
 In case you have a large team under your watch, this particular LMS feature will cut down an incredible amount of time and effort in checking and analyzing individual papers and answer sheets.
-Completion rate, status report, assessment results, and feedback are among the most typical components that you will probably find from your assessment report.
+Completion rate, status report, assessment results, performance review, performance-appraisal, and performance feedback are among the most typical components that you will probably find from your assessment report.

 If you’re thinking about using a learning management system to identify your employees’ strengths and potential, EdApp is a great place to start.
 This LMS tool takes pride in its artificial intelligence (AI) training technology tool, which automates processes and rules for faster, more accurate calculations and reports.
-You can use it to create and manage assessments, and also track and evaluate employee performance.
+You can use it to create and manage assessments, and also track and evaluate employee job performance.

 This platform also offers an exciting collection of interactive templates, which you can use to make your assessments more fun and visually stimulating.
 They are readily available, so all you need to do is populate them with your questions or copy and paste content, and you’re all good to go.
 If needed, you can also activate an element of discussion to enable real-time peer-to-peer or peer-to-admin interactions.